 What is the procedure?

 The 2 types of cross linking are epithelium on or epithelium off.
-At Midland Eye, we prefer epithelium off as we have had excellent results with this and do not want to take the chance of the treatment not working because the epithelium is on.
+At Cathedral Eye Clinic, we prefer epithelium off as we have had excellent results with this and do not want to take the chance of the treatment not working because the epithelium is on.

 What are the possible risks and complications?